 Our Plant & Refinery Accident Law Firm Has Recovered Billions for Clients

 Each day, plants refineries across the nation process crude oil into usable petroleum products.
 Houston is a hub of these plants and refineries.
 In fact, the greater Houston area has dozens of plants and refineries that can process 2.6 million barrels of crude oil each day.
 They account for 45.1 percent of the Texas’s total oil production and 13.8 percent of the nation’s total production.
 Combined with its neighbors Corpus Christi, Port Arthur, and Beaumont, Houston is part of a Gulf Coast region that produces more than a quarter of oil production in the United States.

-While they are vital to the Houston economy, they have great potential for danger.
-Explosions, toxic exposure, and fires are only a few of the dangers that workers face.
-To make matters worse, the volatility of substances that these facilities produce place all nearby residents at risk.
-When accidents happen, it’s likely it could’ve been prevented.
-At Arnold & Itkin, we demand answers from these people and fight for the compensation injured clients deserve.
+While plants are vital to the Houston economy, they have great potential for danger.
+Explosions, toxic exposure, and fires are only a few of the dangers workers face.
+To make matters worse, the volatility of substances that these facilities produce place nearby residents at risk.
+When accidents happen, it almost always could have been prevented.
+At Arnold & Itkin, we demand answers and fight for the compensation clients deserve.

 If you’ve suffered, Arnold & Itkin is ready to help.
 A consultation with our Houston plant and refinery accident lawyers is free and confidential when you call (888) 493-1629.